 It's always been about being the "good guys".
 Even if criticisms of "clickbait" have hit us a few times, I honestly don't see what *incentive* a single staff member has to do this to you.
 Run off readers?
 These claims are their opinion, but I assure you each case has been unintentional.
 They're trying to do their best and maybe one can get excited in how the formatting of what should or could've been done.
 I don't slight them for this, I understand.
 They just want to make it look legit and do their best and sometimes it's at the cost of some people having an ill reception, but I can assure you of one thing.
 If WNS was interested in the business of easy clicks we'd be serving diva image galleries and sleaze news that we specifically have avoided.
 WNS staff over the years has been a great bunch of people for the most part even if we'd had our bare buns slapped a couple times by our open door.
 Nothing is perfect, goes perfect and people aren't perfect.
 All I ask is people be good and have fun.

 Both staff and readers are a community of wrestling fans here, fans of a variety of things, a variety of different lives and lifestyles and different kinds of personalities.
 We are not a corporation, we don't have an office and I am the only engineer on staff.
 Everything you see, I hand coded and offers the absolute most unique wrestling network on the Internet with 15 servers and heavily powered at the website level and some with specific functions.
 I love this place like a house you built with your own bare hands and I hope you do too.
 We'll continue to fight the good fight to keep WNS a community that is breathable and without with the most toxic of the IWC at large.
-We can't read your mind, so if you have suggestions take advantage of all our communication tools to contact Ken, Krysti or Ben,.
-I assure you we're open.
+We can't read your mind, so if you have suggestions take advantage of all our communication tools to contact Ken, Krysti or Ben.